-So, let’s look at a few of 2019’s top Google Search statistics and take a deeper dive into the trending searches that guide your marketing strategy.
+Now, let’s look at a few of this year's top Google Search statistics and take a deeper dive into the trending searches that guide your marketing strategy.

 Now that we know how to search for trending topics, let’s look at how Google influences search with these latest statistics.

 - The top five Google searches in 2020 were "Election results," "Coronavirus," "Kobe Bryant," "Coronavirus update," and — unsurprisingly — "Coronavirus symptoms."
 (Google)